Stacked concrete slabs at a construction site in Santa Margalida

 Investigations: What do the authorities know — and what don't they?

 Police and the occupational safety authority cordoned off the accident site, are securing traces and questioning witnesses.
-Officially, the cause is still unclear; whether safety regulations were violated must be shown by the ongoing investigations.
+Officially, the cause is still unclear; whether safety regulations were violated must be shown by the ongoing investigations and compared with INSST construction safety guidelines.
 That authorities must deliver results quickly is not just a formality: for the relatives, colleagues and neighbours it is about clarification and responsibility.

 According to witness reports, the slabs apparently lay unsecured — stacked, not adequately anchored.
 A worker who does not want to be named describes the scene: 'We often work here under time pressure.
 You can see how things are placed temporarily.
 Today something went terribly wrong.'